richardschoen/commonpowerup2023/remotedatabaseaccess/readme.md

 The QCUSTCDT table must exist.
 Use QIWS/QCUSTCDT as a model for the MariaDB table.

+# Method 2 - AppServer4RPG Samples for Remote Database Access

+## ARDSAMP01R - Read QCUSTCDT table from MariaDB using embedded RPG SQL
+This sample uses the AppServer4RPG to connect to a remote MariaDB database and query the QCUSTCDT table.

-# Python and RPG Command Line Database Access Samples
+# Method 3 - Python and RPG Command Line Database Access Samples

 ## JSONCUST1R - Run Query with MARIADBCLI and Consume JSON Results
 This sample uses a Python command line interface embedded within a CL command to call Python code to read data via SQL from a MariaDB database to JSON.
 The data gets written to an IFS file in JSON format.
 Then the JSON is consumed using the YAJL JSON functions.